phdonner/phdonner/markdown.md

 ## Mermaid diagrams: A way of visualizing conceptual frameworks

 GitHub supports a convenient Markdown inspired way of creating the mindmaps needed during our planning.
 It is called *Mermaid*.
 You can design diagram in many flavors: flow charts, mindmaps, sequence diagrams, Git Graphs etc..
-Again, many of the mermaid notations are rather easy to learn (cf. the [Mermaid cheat sheet](https://jojozhuang.github.io/tutorial/mermaid-cheat-sheet/) at the Jekyll site).
+Again, many of the Mermaid notations are rather easy to learn (cf. the [Mermaid cheat sheet](https://jojozhuang.github.io/tutorial/mermaid-cheat-sheet/) at the Jekyll site).
+There is free and handy design tool called  [Mermaid Live Editor](https://mermaid.live).
 Study the markdown code behind the example diagram by copying it to text processor.
 You'll see that the basic symbols are quite easy to learn.

 ```mermaid
 mindmap